evan-thoms/pinyImage/README.md

 4. Open the browser, and navigate to http://localhost:3000.
 5. Import a Mandarin character and review the response
 6. After saving a desired response, a card holding your new mental connection will appear in your list below.
-7. Use the search functionality to filter the cards.
+7. Use the search functionality to filter through the cards.
 <img width="355" alt="image" src="https://github.com/user-attachments/assets/c503ecff-a9b1-4403-873c-a26e98cab5c3">

 <p align="right">(<a href="#readme-top">back to top</a>)</p>